 Dear Mukesh,

-Answer to your query No.1&2: As per Shops & Est Act, weekly working hours should be restricted upto 48 hours whether you manage with 5 days or 6 days working in a week.
-With an overtime, this can be extended upto 52 hours per week.
-Since you are getting @ 9.30 hrs daily, it is coming to 47.5 hrs per week, and as such is within the limit.
-Therefore, if you call any employee on Saturday/Sunday, that will attract Over Time, if such employees falls under non supervisory category.
-No need to give comp off in case you pay OT.
-However, many organizations manage and control such things through its Attendance and Leave Policy.
+Answer to your queries No. 1 & 2: As per the Shops & Est Act, weekly working hours should be restricted to 48 hours, whether you operate with a 5-day or 6-day working week.
+With overtime, this can be extended up to 52 hours per week.
+Since you are working 9.30 hours daily, it totals to 47.5 hours per week, which is within the limit.
+Therefore, if you call any employee to work on Saturday/Sunday, it will attract overtime pay if the employee falls under the non-supervisory category.
+There is no need to provide compensatory time off if you pay overtime.
+However, many organizations manage and regulate such situations through their Attendance and Leave Policy.

 All the best,